kevinolega/callcentertrainingtips/_posts/2012-10-13-ten-things-advantage.md

 Comparing myself with others is a bad thing but every time I had to compete for a job I was always at an advantage over people I competed with even if they graduated from a nice school and have a diploma.

-I’m not afraid of high level competitors.
+I’m not afraid of high-level competitors.
 In fact I’m excited to meet them.

-I read everyday.
+I read every day.

 I’m updated with the current technology.